Can Someone Hack my WhatsApp Account and Chat without my phone?

 WhatsApp Web is a useful tool for everyone who spends most of their time in front of a computer.
 It gives WhatsApp users the convenience of not picking up their phones every time they want to send a message.
 In addition, the large screen and keyboard provide a superior overall user experience.

+However, there is a catch.
+The online version may be exploited to sneak into your WhatsApp conversations as conveniently as it is.
+You risk being tracked when you use WhatsApp Web on someone else’s computer.
 So, if the computer’s owner checked the box to keep me signed in at login, your WhatsApp account will remain signed in even if you exit the browser.
 The owner of the machine can then easily access your information.

 If you want to avoid this, make sure you log out of WhatsApp Web before leaving.
 However, as the saying goes, prevention is preferable to cure.
 The best strategy is to avoid using anything other than your computer to access WhatsApp on the web.

-Using WhatsApp Clone on other Devices
+Using WhatsApp Clone on Other Devices

+An attacker will try to get into your WhatsApp account by installing a clone of WhatsApp that looks quite identical to the genuine app.
 Take, for example, the WhatsApp Pink phishing scam.
 It promises to convert the regular green WhatsApp backdrop to pink.
 It is a clone of the original WhatsApp.
 This is how it goes.

 Unknowingly users are sent a link to download the WhatsApp Pink app, which allows them to change the background colour of their app.
 And, even though it does change the background colour of your app to pink, as soon as you install it, it will begin collecting data not only from WhatsApp but from everything else on your phone.